Katez67/test_rep/README.md

-It is a simple test repository/
+It is a simple test repository.